 •Advertising practices, including deceptive advertising and internet marketing such as spyware

 •Financial practices, including data security and privacy, identity theft, predatory or discriminatory lending practices, unfair or deceptive loan services, debt collection credit counseling and debt assistance practices, and consumer credit reporting

-•Related acts or practices under state deceptive acts statutes and state baby FTC Acts.
-Self-regulatory proceedings, including National Advertising Division/Better Business Bureau advertising challenges, and Section 43(a) cases under the Lanham Act
+•Related acts or practices under state deceptive acts statutes and state “baby” FTC Acts.

 Articles, Publications, & Lectures